clementvidon/vim-reselect-two/README.md

 ### Alternative Solution

-- 240116 When visual selection start, save all keys pressed until the end of the selection `ModeChanged`, alongside with `visualmode()` and beg position.
+- 240116 When selection area start, save all keys pressed until the end of the selection `ModeChanged`, alongside with `visualmode()` and beg position.
   Replay them like a macro when the selection is restored.